 The Graduate Certificate in Nonprofit Leadership provides a unique opportunity to pursue a theoretically based and practically oriented education in leadership for nonprofit professionals.
 This program offers nonprofit managers the up-to-date professional skills and perspectives required to lead their organizations in the rapidly changing and complex nonprofit sector of society.

-The Graduate Certificate in Nonprofit Leadership is taught by the faculty of the School of Public, Nonprofit and Health Administration with the support of the Dorothy A Johnson Center for Philanthropy and Nonprofit Leadership.
+The Graduate Certificate in Nonprofit Leadership is taught by the faculty of the School of Public, Nonprofit and Health Administration with the support of the Dorothy A Johnson Center for Philanthropy.

 Grand Valley State University provides an environment that allows students to successfully complete their education and obtain thriving careers.
 The gainful employment regulation requires certificate programs to meet minimum thresholds with respect to the debt-to-income rates of their graduates.
 GVSU is engaged with the community to prepare the students for real life experiences, which allow for gainful employment.
 Click here read more about the Gainful Employment Disclosure information.